dannymagnus/CI_MS2_Space-Trek/README.md

 The question screen consists of 5 sections:
 - The image of the visitors ship is displayed along with an enemy ship.
 - The score for the player, the scoring system is displayed as a percentage.
 For each correct answer the enemy ship score decreases by 20%, for each incorrect answer the player’s ship score decreases by 20%.
 The colour starts at green for both, and will decrease down to amber then red for correct and incorrect answers.
-- The question box including four answer choices.
+- The question box includes four answer choices.
 Once selected the correct answer is highlighted in green, the incorrect in red.
 - The container box which starts off blue, when the correct answer is chosen it turns green, when an incorrect answer is chosen it turns red.
 - The next button goes to the next question.